kamilburda/batcher/docs/sections/Customization/Procedures.md

 Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).

-### Resize to layer size
+### Resize canvas

-*Only available for: Batch Convert, Export Images, Export Layers*
+Resizes the image or layer extents, i.e. adds empty space from the edges.
+There are multiple ways you can perform resizing based on your needs.
+You may optionally fill the added space with a color.

+Note that this procedure does not upscale/downscale the image/layer.
+For that purpose, use the `Scale` procedure.

+Options:
+* *Resize to layer size*: If enabled, the image canvas will be resized to fit the layers.

+For Export Layers, the *Resize to layer size* option is enabled by default.
-If enabled, the image canvas will be resized to fit the layers.
-For Export Layers, this means that the exported image will have the same dimensions as the layer to export.
+This means that the exported image will have the same dimensions as the layer to export.

-This procedure is enabled by default for Export Layers.

 To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
 Note that in that case the layers will be cut off if they are partially outside the image canvas.